Gianma23/ChillinApp/README.md

 | Timestamp (8 bytes) | EDA Sensor Value (8 bytes) | Skin Temperature Sensor Value (8 bytes) |
 ```
 for a total of 24 bytes.
+In order to perform fewer data exchange, it has been decided to send 30 seconds of data at a time (bulk data).
+This means that the data exchange format will be repeated 30 times, for a total of 720 bytes.